 Facts of the Case:

 Netherlands and Denmark had drawn partial boundary lines based on the equidistance principle (A-B and C-D).
-An agreement on further prolongation of the boundary proved difficult because Denmark and Netherlands wished this prolongation to take place based on the equidistance principle (B-E and D-E) where as Germany was of the view that, together, these two boundaries would produce an inequitable result for her.
+An agreement on further prolongation of the boundary proved difficult because Denmark and Netherlands wanted this prolongation to take place based on the equidistance principle (B-E and D-E) where as Germany was of the view that, together, these two boundaries would produce an inequitable result for her.
 Germany stated that due to its concave coastline, such a line would result in her loosing out on her share of the continental shelf based on proportionality to the length of its North Sea coastline.
 The Court had to decide the principles and rules of international law applicable to this delimitation.
-In doing so, the court had to decide if the principles espoused by the parties were binding on the parties either through treaty law or customary international law.
+In doing so, the Court had to decide if the principles espoused by the parties were binding on the parties either through treaty law or customary international law.